Nancy Cunard: Later life

 In September 1948 she started renting a small house in the French village Lamothe-Fénelon in the Dordogne Valley.
 In later years she suffered from mental illness and poor physical health, worsened by alcoholism, poverty, and self-destructive behaviour.
 She was committed to a mental hospital after a fight with London police.
-After her release, her health declined even further, and she weighed less than 60 pounds when she was found on the street in Paris and brought to the Hôpital Cochin, where she died two days later.
+After her release, her health declined even further, and she weighed less than 60 lb when she was found on the street in Paris and brought to the Hôpital Cochin, where she died two days later.

 Her body was returned to England for cremation and the remains were sent back to the Cimetière du Père-Lachaise in Paris.
 Her ashes rest in urn number 9016.

 Tributes

 Constantin Brâncuși's La Jeune Fille Sophistiquée (Portrait de Nancy Cunard), a polished bronze on a carved marble base (1932), sold in May 2018 for US$71 million (with fees) at Christie's New York, setting a world record auction price for the artist.